libp2p/docs/content/concepts/multiplex/quic.md

 weight: 181
 ---

+## QUIC native multiplexing

 QUIC is a [transport](../../transport/overview) protocol that contains a "native" stream multiplexer. libp2p will automatically use the native multiplexer for streams using a QUIC transport.
-View the [QUIC section](../../transports/quic/) to learn about QUIC.
+View the [QUIC document](../../transports/quic/) to learn about QUIC.

-{{< alert icon="💡" context="note">}}
-This section is incomplete, and many of the articles are stubs.
-To help fill in the gaps, please see the issues linked in each article to add your input and help us prioritize the outstanding work.
-{{< /alert >}}
+QUIC interleaves frames from multiple streams into one or more QUIC packets at the transport layer.
+A single QUIC packet can include multiple frames from one or more streams.
+Transport-layer multiplexing removes the HOL (head-of-line) blocking issue in HTTP/2 as QUIC identifies each byte stream with a stream ID, unlike with TCP.

+Because QUIC runs on UDP, which uses out-of-order delivery, each byte stream is transported independently (through the most optimal route available.)
+However, QUIC still ensures the in-order delivery of packets within the same byte stream.
+Using the stream ID, QUIC can identify a lost packet, and unaffected byte streams can continue to transmit data.